rustnl/rustnl2025/src/pages/getting-there.md

 Our main venue is [**Kinepolis Jaarbeurs**][1] in [Utrecht](/#where).

-As you plan your trip, it is important to remember that traveling between cities is easy by train in The Netherlands.
+As you plan your trip, it is important to remember that cities in The Netherlands are close to each other and traveling between cities by train is easy.

 You might also want to take a look at our [hotel recommendations](/hotels)